thedod/boilerplate-peewee-flask/README.md

 Everyting is under `application/`.
 Stuff that *isn't* app-specific is under `application/sitepack/`.

+Stuff directly under `application/` is the
+[demo app](https://boilerplate-peewee-flask.herokuapp.com) and you'd probably want to rewrite most of it, but note that `application/templates/security` and `application/sitepack/templates/base.html` are symlinks (from `application/` to `sitepack/` and back), so if you move things around, remember to update them.

 `application/default_config.py` contains settings that assume you don't want SMTP (this is intended for inhouse apps, where users don't register via web, but rather ask an admin for an account).